gszypko/spruce/README.md

 ## Basic Modular Structure

 The `PlasmaDomain` object that handles the main simulation loop of the plasma maintains a `ModuleHandler` object, which is responsible for administrating the behavior of all individual `Module`s in effect.
-All `Module`s maintain a reference to the grandparent `PlasmaDomain` and have private `friend` access, meaning they can access and modify any members of the grandparent `PlasmaDomain` by accessing their `m_pd` object during run time.
+All `Module`s maintain a reference `m_pd` to the grandparent `PlasmaDomain` and have private `friend` access, meaning they can access and modify any members of the grandparent `PlasmaDomain` by accessing their `m_pd` object during run time.

 All Modules should be implemented as a `derived` class of the abstract `Module` class, declared in `source/modules/module.hpp`.
 The following functions may be overridden from the base Module class; note that, unless marked as **REQUIRED**, the functions below do nothing if they aren't overridden.
 The **REQUIRED** functions should be overridden.